119 (emergency telephone number): Sri Lanka

 The 1-1-9 emergency response system in Sri Lanka was established during the time of the Sri Lankan Civil War.
 It was established for the aid in battling terrorism by the means of helping civilians in the conflict, and also as a supportive tool in locating and preventing attacks by terrorists.
 But now, 119 has become the standard emergency telephone number for calling the police.
 When a caller dials 119, the request goes to the Police Emergency Division in Colombo, and will be diverted to the police station nearest to the caller's location, depending on the situation.
 Though mainly used to contact police, 119 calls can be placed to summon the Fire Brigade as well, whereas the call will be again diverted.
 The number is accessible from any part of the island on all telephone and cellular networks.

 Taiwan

 119 is recognised in Taiwan as the emergency telephone number for firefighters and ambulance services.
-As in Japan, the emergency telephone number for police is 110.

 United Kingdom

-Introduced on 18 May 2020, the non-emergency urgent telephone number 119 is allocated to the COVID-19 testing and vaccine helpline in England, Wales, and Northern Ireland, with lines being open from 07:00 to 23:00 hours.
-It allows people to order home testing kits, apply for tests in a care facility and arrange Coronavirus vaccination appointments.
+Introduced on 18 May 2020, the non-emergency urgent telephone number 119 is allocated to the COVID-19 vaccine helpline in England.
+It allows people to arrange Coronavirus vaccination appointments.
 In Scotland, 0300 303 2713 is the non-geographical telephone number to be used, instead of 119.